telatin/gmh-workshops/README.md

 _Page under costruction, final program to be announced soon_

+### :calendar: Upcoming Events
+ * 27-28 November 2019 - Analysis of microbiome and transcriptome datasets
+ * 11 December 2019 - How to start doing data analysis of NGS datasets

+### Program details

  * November 28th - Prof. Chiara Romualdi (University of Padua)

  **Statistical analysis of Transcriptomics datasets**